webix-hub/docs/data/desktop/organogram.md

 Overview
 ----------

-Organogram is an organizational chart component that can be used for creating hierarchical diagrams that represent the structure of organizations.
+Organogram is an organizational chart component that can be used for creating hierarchical diagrams representing the structure of organizations.
 It inherits API and structure from TreeStore.
-Its dimensions can be easily customized.
+The component's appearance can be easily customized.
-The component items can include images and lists and can be styled according to the user's needs.
+The component items can include various HTML-elements, e.g. photos, and can be styled according to the user's needs.

 <br>